Albert Anthony Perez

 Experience & Education

-On Call Audio Engineer for events. for Greater Boston VineyardMarch 2012 to Present (over 7 years)
+On Call Audio Engineer for events. for Greater Boston VineyardMarch 2012 to Present (about 8 years)

 Running sound for various concerts.
 Most notably David Coleman & Confirmation CD Release Concert.